alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## sunday, 27 july 2025 | 01:59
+## sunday, 27 july 2025 | 02:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-07-27, 01:44)
+Weather in Moscow (2025-07-27, 02:00)

-🌡️ Temp: 18°C (feels like 18°C) <br>
+🌡️ Temp: A cool 18°C <br>
-✨ Condition: Clear and starry <br>
+☀️ Condition: Clear and calm <br>
-💨 Wind: A very light breeze from the southeast at 1.7 m/s, with gentle gusts up to 3.2 m/s <br>
+🌬️ Wind: A very light breeze from the SE at 1.7 m/s, with gentle gusts up to 3.2 m/s <br>
 💧 Humidity: 74% <br>
-📉 Pressure: Around 1014 mb (sea level) and 995 mb (surface) <br>
+📈 Pressure: 1013 mb (sea level), 994 mb (surface) <br>
-☁️ Cloud cover: The sky is completely clear <br>
+☁️ Cloud cover: Completely clear skies <br>
 👁️ Visibility: Excellent at 16 km <br>

-✨ A Clear and Tranquil Night <br>
+✨ Serene Early Morning ✨ <br>
-The night air is mild and still, offering a wonderfully clear sky perfect for stargazing.
-A peaceful calm settles over the city.
+A perfectly clear and tranquil start to the day.
+The air is still, offering a peaceful quiet before the city awakens.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence